mattdesl/canvas-sketch-util/docs/penplot.md

 A set of utilities around pen plotting with the [AxiDraw V3](https://shop.evilmadscientist.com/productsmenu/846).
 This is ideally used alongside [canvas-sketch](https://github.com/mattdesl/canvas-sketch) CLI tools for exporting SVG files.

 This tool allows you to create arbitrary "path" instances using familiar Canvas2D APIs, and then serialize these as a complete SVG that should be plottable.
+In this utility, a "path" can be a polyline, Path instance, or SVGPath string.

 ### Example